keelan542/AutoELF/README.md

     from autoelf import *
     auto_elf_assign("ethene.cub", "ethene.pdb", interest_atoms=[0,1])
     ```
     We have specified the two required positional arguments, cubefile and pdbfile.
 We have also specified that we are interested in any VALENCE attractors that are assigned to atoms 0 and 1 (the two carbon atoms).
+Note: atom indices start from 0.

 3. Execute command: python3 ethene.py